rylananderson/Computer-Security-Guide/README.md

 ## Tools and Features
 The Computer Security Guide was coded in Java using Android Studio.
 ## Installation
 Download and open the files inside of android studio.
+At the bottom of each screen's layout.xml you can find the code for an ad Banner.
+Simply replace the test banner with your own ad banner id to run your own ads.